 As Mark humbled himself, the Lord showed great kindness to him (see 1 Pt 5:5).
 The Lord promised: "Whoever exalts himself shall be humbled, but whoever humbles himself shall be exalted" (Mt 23:12).
 In Mark's humility, the Lord exalted him by choosing him to compose one of the Gospels.
 The Lord even made Mark a canonized saint, internationally recognized for centuries as a model disciple.
 Even churches and cities are named after Mark.
 The Lord continues to work through Mark's intercession and ministry in an amazing way.

 We can also be exalted like Mark, if we will humble ourselves as Jesus did (see Phil 2:8).
 Humble yourself.

-Prayer: Father, may I humble myself by going to Confession frequently, even monthly, for the rest of my life.
+Prayer: Father, may I humble myself by going to Confession at least monthly for the rest of my life.

 Promise: "They will use My name to expel demons, they will speak entirely new languages, they will be able to handle serpents, they will be able to drink deadly poison without harm, and the sick upon whom they lay their hands will recover." —Mk 16:17-18

 Praise: As a youth, Mark prayed fervently along with the other members of the church who met in his house for the release of Pope Peter from death row.
 God answered Mark's prayers by miraculously setting Peter free (see Acts 12:12).

 Nihil Obstat: Reverend Edward J. Gratsch, October 10, 1995